 I love football because watching it emboldens me.
 It allows me an escape from the unforgiving and often monotonous reality of my daily life.
 It affords me the opportunity for otherworldly contentment and reminds me to let go of the things in life that I cannot control.
+I enjoy how so many of my friends are also into football and some even spend a lot of time trying to come up with the perfect strategy for their Fantasy Football team (see this blog here for more information on fantasy football) and they’re always trying to get me to try it!
 Football taught me that it is okay to love freely without the expectation that the love I give will be returned to me.
 Football renews my hope that I too can demonstrate strength in the face of hardship, overcome significant injuries and survive unexpected losses.
 I love football because it represents the ultimate and decisive human struggle: to triumph in the face of adversity, to continue on whether we win or lose.

 But perhaps most importantly I love football because it reveals that no one is a hero and that all humans, even the excessively gifted ones, fuck up from time to time.
 We are all but mere mortals here.